Raymond Terrace

 An assessment of population growth drivers in Raymond Terrace reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, the population of Raymond Terrace was estimated at around 14,095 as of February 2026.
-This reflected an increase of 642 people since the 2021 Census, which reported a population of 13,453.
-The change was inferred from AreaSearch's resident population estimate of 13,863 following examination of the latest ERP data release by the ABS in June 2024 and an additional 121 validated new addresses since the Census date.
-This resulted in a density ratio of 348 persons per square kilometer.
-Raymond Terrace's growth rate of 4.8% since census was within 0.7 percentage points of its SA3 area, indicating competitive growth fundamentals.
-Population growth was primarily driven by interstate migration contributing approximately 45.0% of overall population gains during recent periods.
+Raymond Terrace's population is estimated at around 14,095 as of Feb 2026.
+This reflects an increase of 642 people since the 2021 Census, which reported a population of 13,453 people.
+The change was inferred from AreaSearch's estimation of the resident population at 13,863 following examination of ABS's latest ERP data release in June 2024 and an additional 121 validated new addresses since the Census date.
+This level of population equates to a density ratio of 348 persons per square kilometer.
+Raymond Terrace's 4.8% growth since census positions it within 0.7 percentage points of its SA3 area (5.5%).
+Population growth was primarily driven by interstate migration contributing approximately 45.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase by 2,445 persons to 2041, reflecting an overall increase of 17.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Demographically, an above median population growth of non-metropolitan areas nationally is projected, with Raymond Terrace expected to grow by 2,416 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 15.5% in total over the 17 years.

 Frequently Asked Questions - Population